 Moving subrogation to FNOL

-Subrogation claims can have long cycle times—extremely long.
-On average, it takes 143 days from subrogation assignment until the file is closed, according to the National Association of Subrogation Professionals (NASP).
+Subrogation claims can have long cycle times.
 In many cases, subrogation doesn’t begin until after the claim is settled.

 But what if subrogation began closer to FNOL?
 By equipping claims handlers with essential third-party claimant and carrier information at or near the point of claim, insurers could significantly reduce cycle times.
 Shorter cycle times mean lower loss adjustment expenses and a better customer experience.